smithy-lang/smithy-rs/design/src/contributing/writing_and_debugging_a_low-level_feature_that_relies_on_HTTP.md

 ## Background

-This article came about as a result of all the difficulties I encountered while developing the request checksums feature laid out in the internal-only Flexible Checksums spec (sometimes referred to as S3 Brawn.)
+This article came about as a result of all the difficulties I encountered while developing the request checksums feature laid out in the internal-only Flexible Checksums spec (the feature is also highlighted in [this public blog post][S3 Flexible Checksums]).
 I spent much more time developing the feature than I had anticipated.
 In this article, I'll talk about:

 - How the SDK sends requests with a body
 - How the SDK sends requests with a streaming body